hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

-# FITS QuickLook Mobile Version 5.2.6
+# FITS QuickLook Mobile Version 5.2.7

 FITS QuickLook Mobile  is a lightweight viewer for astronomical FITS images on iPhone and iPad.
+😂😂😂(More features and languages are on the way — built by one busy human.
+Thanks for your support!)

 ## Version 1.0 Features
 - Fast preview of FITS files (.fit, .fits, .fts)